martin-ng/Stockify/README.md

     This data is used to indicate the portfolio's performance.
 A stock that is highlighted red indicates the current value is less than the opening value.
 Green on the other hand indicates the current value is higher than the opening value.
 Grey indicates it is neutral.

-5. Node's clustering module is implemented to increase processing power for scalability.

-6. React and Redux were used to render the front-end elements.
+5. React and Redux were used to render the front-end elements.
 React made it very intuitive to make Stockify a single-page application through its virtual
     DOM.
 Manipulating the DOM is very expensive, whereas the virtual DOM only makes changes to specific parts of the DOM.
 Redux complements React by storing global state in a central location.
 This facilitates passing data to deeply nested components effectively by-passing React's uni-directional data flow.

+6. Node's clustering module is implemented to gincrease processing power for scalability.

 ## Images